State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 Colorado camps create a healthy and safe environment for children to learn and grow.

-Vaccination can prevent the spread of diseases like measles, mumps, varicella (chickenpox), and whooping cough.
+Routine vaccination can prevent the spread of diseases like measles, mumps, varicella (chickenpox), whooping cough, and others, so kids can just be kids.

-Children with vaccine exemptions may be kept out of camp during an outbreak.
-The length of exclusion time will depend on the type of disease and circumstances of the outbreak.
+Families should be aware that children and adolescents with vaccine exemptions may be kept out of camp during an outbreak.
+The length of time will vary depending on the type of disease and the circumstances of the outbreak.

-For example, if your child is not current with their measles, mumps, and rubella vaccines, they may need to be immediately excluded from camp and other activities for at least 21 days.
+For example, if someone at your child’s camp becomes sick with measles and your child is not up to date on their MMR vaccines, they may need to be immediately excluded from camp and other activities for at least 21 days.

 Navigating Colorado’s vaccine requirements for your child to attend camp is as easy as 1, 2, 3!